-A photo print is a physical copy of a photograph, printed on paper (although some are chemically treated, about 80% of what’s sold is acid-free and lignin-free paper) or other materials of varying sizes.
-Photo prints are used in frames, collages, and invitations and can help add a personal element to your home or mailed invitation.
+What Is A Photo Print?A photo print is a physical copy of a photograph, printed on paper (although some are chemically treated, about 80% of what’s sold is acid-free and lignin-free paper) or other materials of varying sizes.
+Photo prints are used in frames, collages, and greeting cards and can help add a personal element to your home or mailed greeting or invitation.

 To make sure that the photo paper you choose fits the project you’re planning to use it for, there are several things you’ll need to consider, including photo paper sizes.
 If you’re printing photos to put in frames, they will need to be the same size as the frame (generally, frames come in 8×10 and 11×14 inch sizes).
 Otherwise, you’ll run the risk of having to cut the photo down to size which can reduce a portion of the beautiful photography you want to display.

 In addition to size, it’s also important to take into account how you want the finished photo to look.
-Different types of finishes and materials can greatly change the style of your photo, so doing your research before printing can help make sure you get the final product you want.
+Different types of finishes and materials can greatly change the style of your photos, so doing your research before printing can help make sure you get the final product you want.

 How To Choose Photo Paper FinishesThe finish of the paper you choose to print your photo on can make a huge difference in its visual appeal.
+We have a variety of photo paper options so you can choose the best finishes that show off the vibrant colors of your favorite photos.
 The finish can also determine how long the photograph holds up over time, how easily it shows blemishes, and the type of matting or frame that will work best.
-Below, we break down the most popular print finishes and the types of frames you should use to show them off.
+Below, we break down the most popular print finishes and the types of picture frames you should use to show them off.

 Matte FinishA matte finish means that the photo doesn’t have any shine, making it a great option for photos you want to display in a glass frame or in brighter areas.
 Because light doesn’t bounce off this finish, there isn’t as much of a glare, which can be beneficial in calmer areas like living rooms or doctors’ offices.

 Without this final reflective gloss, matte photo paper can often come across as darker and less structured than their glossy counterparts.
 They also show fingerprints more easily than other finishes, meaning you need to be careful when handling and framing your premium matte photos.

 Pearl FinishA pearl finish, sometimes referred to as luster, is a good balance of both matte and semi-shine.
 Known for having an almost iridescent quality, pearl finishes allow for some shine and contrast but don’t show blemishes as easily as glossier options.
 Pearl is often used for high-quality prints and photographs (such as wedding portraits or framed professional photography) as it has a unique texture that feels much more upscale than other similar finishes.

 Photo Printing OptionsIn addition to paper finishes, you will also need to decide the size and material for your printing paper.
-Depending on how you plan to display your photos throughout your home, you may need a variety of smaller and larger prints to create a collage, or only a few canvas prints to hang above your bed.
+Depending on how you plan to display your photos throughout your home, you may need a variety of smaller and larger photo prints to create a collage, or only a few canvas prints to hang above your bed.
 Below, we break down all the available print sizes and materials to suit your visual goals.

 Print SizesNo matter your printing job, there are many sizes available to meet your needs.
 From 4×6 glossy photos for collages to panoramas on matte paper, our online portal has a wide range of standard and unique print sizes.
 Other sizes available for online ordering include 5×7, 5×15, 8×24 and 20×30.
-Each option allows for matte, glossy, and pearl finishes as well as cardstock and traditional paper prints.
+Each option allows for different paper types such as matte, glossy, and pearl finishes as well as cardstock photo prints.
 Below is a full list of sizes available for purchase, some of which qualify for one-hour pickup:

 - Wallet (4)

-Large format prints, while they may seem similar to poster prints, are a bit more customizable and upscale than posters.
+Large Format PrintsLarge format prints, while they may seem similar to poster prints, are a bit more customizable and upscale than posters.
 Printed on Fuji Crystal Archive professional-grade paper, these prints provide a crisper color contrast.
 And because of their size, they cannot be printed using traditional-sized inkjet printers.

 When considering this type of printing for your home or project, size and finish options need to be taken into account.
 While other larger prints such as posters are home to glossy finishes, large format prints can be finished with gloss, matte or pearl overlays.
 Unframed prints could benefit from the sheen that matte and pearl overlays provide, while glass-enclosed prints should be matte to prevent any glare.
 Large format prints come in the following sizes:

 Art PrintsTraditionally, an art print is a reproduction of a well-known piece of art.
 Printed on heavyweight and higher quality paper, art prints can help bring popular works into homes across the country without the hefty price tag.
 But fine art printing doesn’t just stop at reproduction of famous works.
 These days, fine art printing is a popular option for families wanting to display their favorite vacation photos or family portraits.

 Many of our art prints are matted, adding an extra layer of sophistication to an already beautiful print.
 Other options for printing fine art include overlaid graphics, frames, and watercolor paper for a unique surface texture perfect for copies of painted artwork.
 But no matter which option you choose, fine art paper is a great way to add elegance to your home or small business.

 Poster PrintsWhen you think of posters you may recall the glossy prints you tore out of magazines and plastered around your room as a teenager.
 But today, poster prints are much more complex than that, offering multiple ways to make your favorite photographs appear larger than life.

 With collage posters, you can combine all of your favorite family or vacation photos into one seamless print.
 The format of collages are endless, offering you plenty of unique shapes and overlays to create a one-of-a-kind piece for your home.
 Some popular options include heart-shaped collages for wedding photos or a grid format to highlight a variety of unrelated photos in one cohesive display.